Wednesday 24th September 2025 7.30pm

 Professor Grayson has specialised mostly recently on Ireland’s First World War and the Irish Revolution.
 Two of his most important books on Ireland and the First World War are…

-- Irish Revolution: Belfast Boys: How Unionists and Nationalists Fought and Died Together in the First World War (2009)
+- Belfast Boys: How Unionists and Nationalists Fought and Died Together in the First World War (2009)

 - Dublin’s Great Wars: The First World War, the Easter Rising and the Irish Revolution (2018).